Liberty

 Recently, I did a three-day intense training in which spiritual truths are applied to one’s life in order to take action with renewed focus: coaching style.
-One specific truth that is widely used to emphasize the importance of what we do, each moment of the day, is that the past and the future are not real, and only the Now exists.
-In that context, the idea of the end of life is evoked and any unfinished business starts to emerge, asking for attention.
+One specific truth that is widely used to emphasize the importance of what we do, each moment of the day, is that the past and the future are not real in essence, beyond the space/time continuum, that only the Now exists.
+In that context, the idea of the end of life is evoked and any unfinished business emerges.

 I checked my phone and there was my mother’s number.
 It must have been well over twenty years since I had used it.
-We didn’t have regular contact since the early nineties, when I started to become aware of who she was via her strange reactions to my revelations about past occurrences.
+We didn’t have regular contact since the early nineties.
+Her strange reactions to my revelations about abuse I had suffered in childhood at the hands of people she knew, began to open me up to to her shadow side and what she had done.

 In the years of stony silence I have wavered between moments of compassion and deep-seated anger and resentment.
-At various times in adulthood, I had felt vulnerable around her and had been hurt again.
+At various times in adulthood, I had felt vulnerable around her and each time she had used the occasion to hurt me again.

 I dialed the number and heard her voice, slow and old.